gradlab/barcoded_fitness_gyrA-gyrB/README.md

 ***Outputs***

-- bc_count_results directory containing the following files (with rep replaced with the name of the fastq directory):
+bc_count_results directory containing the following files (with rep replaced with the name of the fastq directory):

-o rep_rawcounts.csv: number of instances of each barcode at each timepoint
+- rep_rawcounts.csv: number of instances of each barcode at each timepoint

-o rep_proportions.csv: proportion of each barcode to total barcode count for each timepoint
+- rep_proportions.csv: proportion of each barcode to total barcode count for each timepoint

-o rep_normalized.csv: proportion of each barcode at each timepoint normalized to the barcode's own time 0 value
+- rep_normalized.csv: proportion of each barcode at each timepoint normalized to the barcode's own time 0 value

-o rep_prop_toref.csv: proportion of each barcode to sum of reference strain barcode counts at that timepoint.
+- rep_prop_toref.csv: proportion of each barcode to sum of reference strain barcode counts at that timepoint.
 This data is used for bc_regression_model.R

 **bc_regression_model.R**